It Starts With A Lie

 Your confidence and sense of self can be regained.
 Step by step, there are ways to overcome this type of abuse.
 You can re-learn what it means to trust yourself.
 Because trusting yourself is a good foundation for knowing when to trust others.
 When you can believe your own mind, you know when something seems wrong.
 If your own instincts alert you to a problem, you can investigate.
 When you are on your own side, you can more easily detect when others are being honest and fair with you.

 Gaslighting is not that uncommon.
-Unfortunately, some people don’t even realize it’s happened.
+Unfortunately, some people don’t even realize it’s happening.
 Or they “kind of” know, but don’t have a name for it.
 Sometimes it takes an outside person like a therapist to tell you what you already know.
 That’s because gaslighting makes you question yourself so much, it takes time to regain your confidence and to piece back together your sense of reality.